Intelligent-Silicon/Samsung-A05s-SM-A057F-SM-A057G-CustomRoms/README.md

 ### Custom ROM's

-These are some of the off-the-shelf custom rom's which exist for Android phone's, however none of these can be downloaded and used on a Samsung A05s, so the next steps will investigate whats involved in making these work on the Samsung A05s.
+These are some of the off-the-shelf custom rom's which exist for Android phone's (not to be interpreted as endorsements), however none of these can be downloaded and used on a Samsung A05s, so the next steps will be to investigate whats involved in making these work on the Samsung A05s.

-LineageOS
-GrapheneOS
+    [LineageOS](https://lineageos.org/): The successor to CyanogenMod, it is considered the most stable, widely supported, and foundational ROM, providing a near-stock Android experience.

+    [crDroid](https://crdroid.net/): Based on LineageOS, it is known for being highly stable while offering a huge variety of customization options for the UI and system.

+    [PixelOS](https://pixelos.net/): A popular ROM that aims to bring the experience, features, and UI of a Google Pixel phone to other devices.

+    [Evolution X](https://evolution-x.org/): Focuses on bringing Pixel-like functionality with extra customization, offering "Pixel-ism".

+    [GrapheneOS](https://grapheneos.org/): The gold standard for security and privacy, focusing on hardening the Android OS (best for Pixel devices).

+    [Project Infinity X](https://projectinfinity-x.com/): Recognized for advanced, next-level customization and modern Android updates.

+    [Derpfest](https://derpfest.org/) & [AlphaDroid](https://alphadroid.org): Popular options known for being fast, stable, and offering extensive user interface tweaks.

+    [Paranoid Android](https://paranoidandroid.co/): A historically significant, refined ROM that focuses on design and unique feature